• Skip to primary navigation

 A slice of vegan baked oatmeal on a plate surrounded by strawberries and blueberries, and being drizzled with maple syrup.

-Bananas - Bananas add natural sweetness and help bind the baked oatmeal.
+Ripe banana - Bananas add natural sweetness and help bind the baked oatmeal.
 The riper the better!
 You want the bananas to mash easily, which green underripe ones don't always do.
 This recipe is a great way to use up those old bananas sitting in your fruit bowl!

 Blueberries - These add a great flavour punch to the oats, and help you get in your daily servings of fruits and veggies.
 I like blueberries because they're versatile, but you can use any berries.
 Strawberries, blackberries and raspberries all work really well.